This is a common feature of melting pots and provides a good contrast with homogenous 'traditional' societies.

 "Several of the children who Cameron experimented on were sexually abused, in at least one case by several men.
 One of the children was filmed numerous times performing sexual acts with high-ranking federal government officials, in a scheme set up by Cameron and other MKULTRA researchers, to blackmail the officials to ensure further funding for the experiments."

-The 'nouveau world' created by hijacking legitimate analytical psychology and converting it to pharmaceutical or cultural psychiatry is like other examples of this archetype in that it requires an ongoing, and ever increasing, investment by the melting pot to maintain.
+The 'nouveau world' created by hijacking legitimate analytical psychology and replacing it with pharmaceutical or cultural psychiatry is like other examples of this archetype in that it requires an ongoing, and ever increasing, investment by the melting pot to maintain.
 In other words, although it may seem profitable in the short term, ultimately it is not sustainable.
 It would require an eventual renunciation of natural facts, an enforced blindness across the melting pot, which could only succeed if there were a single melting pot.
+A single melting pot is the 'knot' of globalism.
+It can only come about when every last indigenous group which could survive as a genetic rival has been exterminated.
+There is an ongoing game amongst powerful local versions of the melting pot to be 'the last melting pot', the one that consumes all the others.
+There is no other issue more likely to lead to the end of the human race.

 Notice the similarity between the then Soviet relationship with the World Psychiatric association and the current relationship between Chinese political leadership and western geopolitical strategies.